 5. How to withdraw from classes after the add/drop deadline?Every student can withdraw from classes if necessary before the withdrawal deadline, which is usually in the middle of the semester.
-We strongly recommend that you select your classes wisely and try to get a feeling about them in the first week of class, during the add/drop week.
 If withdrawal is necessary before the withdrawal deadline, a WP (Withdraw Pass) will be placed on a students’ transcript.
 But if the withdrawal happens after the deadline, a WF (Withdraw Fail) will be placed on the transcript.
 Please check the deadlines and the academic calendar.

-Some classes have Teaching Assistants (TA), who are usually graduate students who help teachers with grading, taking attendance, planning, lab hours, tutoring, and etc. If your class has a teaching assistant, it is very probable that this TA has office hours to help students with questions about class, assignments, or content.
-The Division for Academic Enhancement also offers tutoring in many classes.
+Some classes have Teaching Assistants (TAs) who are usually graduate students and help teachers with grading, taking attendance, planning, lab hours, tutoring, and etc. If your class has a TA, they likely also have office hours to help students with questions about class, assignments, or content.
+The Division for Academic Enhancement also offers tutoring in many classes, in addition to Student Success Workshops and Academic Coaching.
 If you think you need guidance on writing in English, you can also look for help at the UGA Writing Center.

 Students can talk to their instructors and try to negotiate an extension to the deadline if a plausible reason for that is provided ahead of time.
 If students get sick and miss a test, for example, students will need a doctor’s note to justify their absence and prove they were not in a condition to take the exam.
 In case you have an emergency, always contact your instructor.
 Never wait until the next time you are able to go to class.
 If you send an email, your instructor will make arrangements and plan how you can make up for missing the test or the assignment deadline.